quintok/TechChallengeApp/SOLUTION.md

 # Solution Overview

 ## Pre-requisites
-3. Empty AWS Account
+1. Empty AWS Account
-4. CircleCI Account
+2. CircleCI Account
-5. Terraform installed `Terraform v0.13.5` on the machine doing the deployment
+3. Terraform installed `Terraform v0.13.5` on the machine doing the deployment
+4. AWS Credentials for a user to run terraform as the default AWS profile on the machine running terraform.

 ## Architecture
 ### In AWS